trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ``hive.hdfs.presto.principal``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Kerberos principal that Presto will use when connecting to HDFS.
+The Kerberos principal Presto uses when connecting to HDFS.

 The ``_HOST`` placeholder can be used in this property value.
-When connecting to HDFS, the Hive connector will substitute in the hostname of the **worker** node Presto is running on.
+When connecting to HDFS, the Hive connector substitutes in the hostname of the **worker** node Presto is running on.
 This is useful if each worker node has its own Kerberos principal.